-10 tips for journalistic success
+10 suggestions for journalistic success

 Hard work and self-discipline are at the heart of good journalism.